Lexxn0x3/CloudControlledRoboter/docs/TcpBroker.md

 The VideoDecode.py will accumilate one frame and then save it as a file in the same Directory.

+### 1080p Streams

+1080p Streams are not recommended the broker can handle them but they cause a significant load.
+Also does the current Test setup hick up with them due to some buffer issue at the VideoDecode part.
+Most likely at least.

+->720p it is :)

 ### Conclusion

 TcpBroker serves as the backbone of our microservices architecture, ensuring efficient and reliable communication between services and robots.
 It exemplifies the use of TCP for high-availability systems in a distributed environment.